nericksen/xsoar-cli/README.md

 Create a virtual env with `virtualenv venv`.
 Activate the virtualenv with `source ./venv/bin/activate`

+Clone the Demisto content repo into the same directory as the XSOAR CLI.

 #### Requirements
 Install Python3 requirements with `pip install -r requirements.txt`